wkschwartz/first-last/README.md

 Usage
 -----

-The module `names` provides the function `split_names`.
-Its input is any iterable (some `y` for which you can write `for x in y`) of strings.
-It is a generator, which means it too is iterable.
+The module `names` provides the function `split_name`.
+Its input is a string containing a name.
+It returns a two-tuple of strings containing the first and last names respectively.
 For example if you have a list containing your names as strings (either byte strings or Unicode strings), you can write

-    names = list(split_names(names))
+    first_name, last_name = split_name(name)

 Testing
 -------